 My PhD was funded by a University of Leeds Research Scholarship, and was supervised by Dr Penelope Goodman.

-As a Teaching Fellow in Roman History and Culture, I am involved in the teaching and assessment of Roman History and Culture at all levels of the undergraduate curriculum.
-I likewise contribute to the teaching and assessment of the new Classics Masters by Research (MRes) programme.
+I am involved in the teaching and assessment of Roman History and Culture at all levels of the undergraduate curriculum.
+I likewise contribute to the teaching and assessment of the Classics Masters by Research (MRes) programme.
 One of my primary responsibilities is the development of teaching materials and learning activities for the teaching of Roman History at all levels of the undergraduate and masters programmes.

 - CLAS 3200 Major Research Project (Undergraduate Dissertations)